-However, it is worth reminding ourselves, that the test requires that the indictable offence must have some “relevant factual connection with the management of the company”.
+However, it is worth reminding ourselves that the test requires that the indictable offence must have some “relevant factual connection with the management of the company”.

-However, it should also be remembered that the making of the Directors Disqualification order does not require that the sentencing judge to have found that the Defendant is unfit to be a company director.
+However, it should also be remembered that the making of the director's disqualification order does not require that the sentencing judge to have found that the defendant is unfit to be a company director.

-Period of Disqualification
+Period of disqualification

-In respect of the period of time that a Directors Disqualification order may be made in the Crown Court or Magistrates Court there is no statutory minimum period of disqualification.
+In respect of the period of time that a director's disqualification order may be made in the Crown Court or Magistrates Court there is no statutory minimum period of disqualification.

-However, the maximum period of disqualification following an order in the Magistrates Court is 5 years but if the order is made following a finding on a case involving an indictable offence in the Crown Court, due to the fact that the cases heard in the Crown Court are normally of a more serious nature, then it is 15 years (as with those cases bought in the civil courts).
+However, the maximum period of disqualification following an order in the Magistrates Court is 5 years but if the order is made following a finding in a case involving an indictable offence in the Crown Court, due to the fact that the cases heard in the Crown Court are normally of a more serious nature, then it is 15 years (as with those cases bought in the civil courts).

-The facts which determine the length of period of the Director Disqualification order, which is made in the Magistrates Court or the Crown Court, are similar to those that apply in civil cases however, there is also the opportunity for mitigation to be heard in respect of the period of the Directors Disqualification order.
+The facts which determine the length of period of the director disqualification order, which is made in the Magistrates Court or the Crown Court, are similar to those that apply in civil cases.
+However, there is also the opportunity for mitigation to be heard in respect of the period of the Directors Disqualification Order.

-Examples of mitigation which are offered in criminal cases can include but are not limited to:-
+Examples of mitigation which are offered in criminal cases can include but are not limited to:

-- Director’s age and state of health.
+- Director’s age and state of health

-- Whether the Director has admitted the offence.
+- Whether the director has admitted the offence

-- The Director’s general conduct before and after the offence.
+- The Director’s general conduct before and after the offence

-- Periods of Disqualification which co-directors, also involved in the company, may have received from other Courts.
+- Periods of disqualification which co-directors, also involved in the company, may have received from other Courts

 At Francis Wilks & Jones we are able to advise on any risk you or your business may face as a result of being subject to such circumstances or being faced by a Winding-Up Petition.